OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 - N95 Mask Fit Testing

 Employer requirement for up-to-date CLEAR POLICE CLEARANCE (vulnerable sector screening)

-- - MUST be obtained by you, the student.
+- MUST be obtained by you, the student.

-- The Police Clearance will be required for clinical placement (Semester 6).
+- The Police Clearance will be required for clinical placement (Semester 5).

 - Clinical placements may be located out of town.
 You are responsible for travel and accommodation costs.